 “Thinking” in this context means thought, feeling, plans, memories, actions and so forth – the whole external movement of the egoic self.
-When we give attention to others, we ease up on that self-concept with its endless conceits for getting (materially, emotionally, psychologically) at the expense of others.
+When we give attention to others, we ease up on that self-concept with its endless conceits for getting (materially, emotionally, spiritually, psychologically) at the expense of others.

 A good rule of thumb seems to be: play nice and don’t worry so much about winners and losers.
+Miracles are not zero-sum games.
+Love does not function by degrees.

 People sometimes say “how do we wake up?
 How do we let go of thought?
 How do we experience Christ outside of the brain’s buzzing?”

-There really is no good answer.
+There really is no single or ultimate answer.
 We can’t force insight.
 When we make awakening a goal it becomes like the horizon which remains ever in the distance, dooming us to endless repetitive travel.
 Instead, we have to come to an intensity that is more passive than active, and to an awareness that is not reflecting back on itself (look at me!).
 If this seems altogether too vague and abstract, that’s because it really makes no sense to the ego.
 The ego wants to do; spirit is content to be.

 Does this mean there is no relationship between acts of kindness and awakening?
 Can these little gestures in the separated world of illusion help stir us from the sleep of forgetfulness?